GuilhermeRossato/minimal-portaudio-windows/README.md

 # Simple PortAudio Example

-To compile PortAudio with cl.exe from Visual Studio SDK in the terminal
+To compile PortAudio with Windows Optimizing Compiler (cl.exe from Visual Studio) in the terminal